SpongePowered/SpongeDocs/source/contributing/howtogit.rst

 The Basic Concept of Git and GitHub
 ===================================

-Git allows different developers to develop a single piece of software at the same time.
-Before we start here's a short glossary for you to get familiar with:
+Git allows many different developers to develop a single piece of software at the same time.
+Before we start, here is a short glossary to help you to get familiar with the topic:

 +---------------------------------------+----------------------------------------------------------------+
 |Git                                    | Tool to manage a project with many contributors                |